Acerca de

 Many of our ancestral traditional medicine systems, which call upon all kingdoms of life as tools of healing,

-support people in living in right relationship with ourselves & the Earth.
+support people in living in right relationship with ourselves and the Earth.

 Plants, animals, fungi, minerals, rocks - all contain their own distinct healing powers.